 Mangus was named the league's 2004 Coach of the Year for the second year in a row and earned the East Region Coach of the Year Award from Don Hansen's Football Gazette.
 Mangus was voted the American Football Coaches Association (AFCA) Division III Region 2 Coach of the Year.
 His off-season was capped when he was named the Tri-State Coach of the Year by the Maxwell Football Club.

 Mangus was a quarterback at the University of Florida from 1988 to `91, including two years under Steve Spurrier.
 During that time, he was a member of the school's first SEC championship team in 1991.
 Following his graduation in 1992, Mangus remained at Florida for three years, serving in the roles of graduate assistant and assistant offensive line coach.
 The Gators won two SEC titles (1993 and `94), reached the championship game in 1992 and made three bowl appearances during that time.

 Mangus first full-time position came at Widener.
 He began as the running backs and quarterbacks coach and was eventually elevated to offensive coordinator.
 The Pioneers had two eight-win seasons and made two postseason appearances, including a spot in the 1995 Division III playoffs.

 Mangus became the assistant head coach and offensive coordinator for Ursinus College in June 1999 and joined a program that had gone 3-7 in 1998.
 The 1999 squad posted a school-record 10 wins, including its first-ever Division III playoff win.
 The Bears went 8-2 the following year for their first back-to-back winning seasons since 1954.

-Born in Richmond, Va., Mangus and his wife, Lauren, have two daughters, Grace and Hope.
+He and his wife, Lauren, have daughters Grace and Hope.